An authentic learning experience awaits when you explore Western Australia.

 Get to know the indigenous Noongar Aboriginals.

-The Noongar Aboriginal people are traditional custodians of Kojonup, a charming rural town that got its name from Kodj (stone axe) made by the aboriginals from the local stone.
-The Noongars, one of the largest Aboriginal cultural groups, are the original inhabitants of the southwest of Western Australia.
-Their history began thousands of years before the European settlers arrived in 1837.
+While you might be looking for local tips on horse riding in Kojonup, it’s also a wonderful opportunity to connect with the rich Aboriginal heritage of this charming rural town.
+Kojonup gets its name from “Kodj,” the stone axe traditionally made by the Noongar people from local stone.
+The Noongars, one of Australia’s largest Aboriginal cultural groups, are the original inhabitants of Western Australia’s southwest, with a history stretching back thousands of years before European settlers arrived in 1837.

-The Noongar Aboriginal people adapted to change.
-Their language, rituals, sacred sites, and traditional arts are from generation to generation.
-That is why their culture survived over five decades.
+The Noongar Aboriginal people have remarkably adapted to change, ensuring their language, rituals, sacred sites, and traditional arts have been passed down through generations.
+This dedication is why their profound culture has survived over many decades.

-The foundation of Aboriginal culture lies in respect for elders and inhabited land.
-The Noongars have a deep connection with spiritual beings associated with the inhabited land.
-This spiritual connection guides the use of inhabited land and influences cultural practices.
-Spiritually manifests in art, storytelling, music, and dance.
-Indigenous culture is a way of showing respect to their ancestral creators.
+The foundation of Aboriginal culture lies in deep respect for elders and the inhabited land.
+The Noongars share a strong spiritual connection with the beings associated with their traditional lands.
+This spiritual bond guides their use of the land and influences their cultural practices, manifesting vibrantly in their art, storytelling, music, and dance.
+Engaging with Indigenous culture is a powerful way to show respect for their ancestral creators and truly understand the spirit of Kojonup.

 5 reasons an Aboriginal experience must be on your WA bucket list